 21 Exciting Activities To Do with Your Homeschool Group

 - Music.
-Dancing and jumping around for a few minutes is a sure fire way to release some energy.
+Dancing and jumping around for a few minutes are sure-fire ways to release some energy.

 - Free Play.
 Allow for a few minutes of free play to run around outside if possible.
 Tag or running are fantastic ways to prepare for sitting quietly.